 Glossary and Character Taxonomy Breakdown by Country of Origin Bibliography Table of Contents The Best of the Encyclopedia

 Spring-Heeled Jack.
-Spring-Heeled Jack has been a figure of British folklore and urban legend since 1838, but there is little evidence that he ever existed.
+Spring-Heeled Jack has been a figure of British folklore, urban legend, and popular literature since 1838, but there is little evidence that he ever existed.
 In 1904 Alfred S. Burrage (Claude Duval (I)), under the pseudonym of “Charlton Lea,” wrote The Spring-Heeled Jack Library #1-12.

 Spring-Heeled Jack is a Costumed Avenger Wanted Man.
 In 1803, after Napoleon has conquered Europe, Bertram Wraydon, a lieutenant in the British Army and the handsome young heir to £10,000 a year, is framed for treason by his evil half-brother Hubert Sedgefield.
 Before he can be executed Wraydon escapes and sets out to avenge himself by the expedient of dressing up in a costume and terrorizing Sedgefield and his lackeys.
 Wraydon establishes a secret headquarters, a crypt in a graveyard, and uses that as his base.
 In costume, Wraydon looks like this: